 [Section 82 inserted by No. 78 of 2003 s.
 17.]

-83. Judicial supervision excluded
+83. Judicial review excluded

 (1) Except with the consent of the Parliamentary Inspector, a prerogative writ cannot be issued and an injunction or a declaratory judgment cannot be given in respect of the performance of a function for the purposes of this Part and proceedings cannot be brought seeking such a writ, injunction, or judgment.